-When setting your expectations, remember that they are just starting on the journey!
+When setting your expectations, remember that they are new to the journey!

-Stages of Clinical Practice Development (based on Benner model)
+Stages of Clinical Practice Development (based on Dreyfus model)

-Stage I: Novice
+Stage I: Novice Stage 2: Advanced beginner

-- Limited understanding due to lack of experience - Unable to use discretionary judgment - Somewhat detached from situation (outside looking in) - Limited involvement with the patient - Task oriented; frustrated if can't complete a task - Heavy dependency on policies & procedures - Limited ability and inflexible (limited compromise) - Transitioning from role of student to paramedic assuming responsibilities of the practice - Requires close supervision, assistance with non-routine situations and on-going education.
+Limited understanding due to lack of experience Unable to use discretionary judgment Limited involvement with the patient Task oriented; frustrated if can't complete a task Heavy dependency on policies & procedures Limited ability and inflexible (limited compromise) Transitioning from role of student to paramedic assuming responsibilities of the practice Requires close supervision, assistance with non-routine situations and on-going education.
 Under guidance of a preceptor will practice skills and seek assistance for clinical decision-making.

-Stage 2: Advanced beginner

-- Can talk in textbook terms but beginning to perceive meaningful patterns in patient situations - Relies on protocols but is beginning to make decisions based on knowledge - Can formulate guidelines for action - Focus on tasks rather than how patient is responding - Unable to determine context and what is relevant; cannot prioritize well; treats all aspects as equally important - Delegates up - Period of rapid learning - Requires support; assistance in setting priorities and determining essential interventions in complex situations.
+Can talk in textbook terms but beginning to perceive meaningful patterns in patient situations Relies on protocols but is beginning to make decisions based on knowledge Can formulate guidelines for action Focus on tasks rather than how patient is responding Unable to determine context and what is relevant; cannot prioritize well; treats all aspects as equally important Delegates up Period of rapid learning Requires support; assistance in setting priorities and determining essential interventions in complex situations.

-Stage 3: Competent

-- Skilled and confident practitioners

-- Applies experience and judgment in assessing the importance of various patient situations

-- Demonstrates proficiency for most technical skills

-- Able to plan and organize

-- Less dependent on SOPs

-- Describes situations accurately and completely

-- Begins to see actions in terms of long-term goals of patient care

-- Manages the environment and conflicts well

-- Increased level of efficiency

-- Beginning to develop speed and flexibility

-- Can prioritize

-Stage 4: Proficient
+Stage 3: Competent Stage 4: Proficient

-- In depth knowledge; can problem solve - Perceives situations as a whole rather than aspects of the situation - Perceptions are based on experience - Able to change relevance - Advocates for strong ethical & moral practice - Can recognize and anticipate the typical progression of events in a given situation and can modify approach to patient's needs - Responds with speed, confidence and flexibility - Can evaluate patient care outcomes from a perspective of seeking improvement
+Skilled and confident practitioners Applies experience and judgment in assessing the importance of various patient situations Demonstrates proficiency for most technical skills Able to plan and organize Less dependent on SOPs Describes situations accurately and completely Begins to see actions in terms of long-term goals of patient care Manages the environment and conflicts well Increased level of efficiency Beginning to develop speed and flexibility Can prioritize In depth knowledge; can problem solve Perceives situations as a whole rather than aspects of the situation Perceptions are based on experience Able to change relevance Advocates for strong ethical & moral practice Can recognize and anticipate the typical progression of events in a given situation and can modify approach to patient's needs Responds with speed, confidence and flexibility Can evaluate patient care outcomes from a perspective of seeking improvement

 Stage 5: Expert

+Stage 5 i: Expert